 A66.
 It is a DB2 facility for static SQL statements – it replaces these statements with calls to the DB2 language interface module.

 Q67.
 What is a root page?

 A67.
-The opposite of a leaf page; it is the highest level index page.
-An index can contain only the one root page; all other index pages are associated to the root.
+The opposite of a leaf page; is the highest level index page.
+An index can contain only one root page; all other index pages are associated with the root.

 Q68.
 What is a thread?

 A68.
-A thread is the connection between DB2 and some other subsystem, such as CICS or IMS/DC.
+A thread is a connection between DB2 and some other subsystem, such as CICS or IMS/DC.